Medtech's 2016 stock surge confronts second-quarter test

 "I don't know if good earnings even get rewarded if it's right around when you see whatever verbiage comes out of the convention," McRoberts said.

 Jeff Jonas, portfolio manager with Gabelli Funds, in Rye, New York, favors Abbott, whose shares have lagged this year.
-But Jonas has been selling some holdings in Medtronic (MDT.N) and Johnson & Johnson (JNJ.N), which have run up.
+But Jonas has been selling some holdings in Medtronic and Johnson & Johnson, which have run up.

 "I think there are still pockets of value out there but broadly speaking the sector is expensive," said Jonas.

-Another hazard for medtech, according to RBC Capital Markets analyst Glenn Novarro, would be if investors look more favorably at biotech stocks, fueled by exciting clinical data for experimental medicines or by more large-scale acquisitions of biotech companies, similar to Sanofi's (SASY.PA) recent bid for Medivation MDVN.O.
+Another hazard for medtech, according to RBC Capital Markets analyst Glenn Novarro, would be if investors look more favorably at biotech stocks, fueled by exciting clinical data for experimental medicines or by more large-scale acquisitions of biotech companies, similar to Sanofi's recent bid for Medivation.